 Personally, I have gotten so much more from practicing yoga than I could have imagined.
 I am so thankful that I gave myself a chance to discover yoga, and I am grateful to the people who have devoted their lives to sharing yoga with others, especially Colleen DeVirgiliis at Seva Power Yoga.

 Despite my years playing sports and my military training, I am discovering strength and physical capabilities that I didn’t know I had.
 I am developing a new skill set for dealing with stress and strengthening my personal and professional relationships.
 I have such a deeper mind-body connection and even a stronger connection to people and the world in general.
 After each practice, I somehow become more aware of just how connected all things are.

-I remember eating breakfast one Saturday morning after a class and the food was so good.
-And I knew my enjoying that meal was dependent on so many other people.
-From the chair on which I sat, to the plates off of which I ate, to the food that I consumed- farmers, chefs, servers, truck drivers, factory workers and more all worked hard and passionately that I may have had the privilege of enjoying that very moment.
+I remember eating breakfast one Saturday morning after a class and the food was delicious.
+And, somehow, I knew my enjoying that meal was dependent on so many other people.
+From the chair on which I sat, to the plates off of which I ate, to the food that I consumed – farmers, chefs, servers, truck drivers, factory workers and more all worked hard and passionately that I may have had the privilege of enjoying that very moment.

-As I stated earlier, I got into yoga for a good workout and got way more than I bargained for.
+As I stated earlier, I got into yoga for a good workout and ended up with way more than I bargained for.
 And from talking to other people about their experiences it seems to be true for most others as well.
 So don’t worry about what your initial reason for doing yoga is, because the reason you start practicing will not be the reason to keep practicing.